 - Humor.
 Although sometimes my kids tell me otherwise, I try to be funny.
 Preparedness doesn’t have to be grim and doomy.

-Today, I’m a coffee-swigging, gun-toting mom with a penchant for trying new things.
+I have a penchant for trying new things.
 I no longer do freelance work.
-I write for my blogs, churn out a book a year, research products for my website Preppers Market, and publish the Preppernomics Report, a monthly newsletter loaded with frugality tips.
+I write for my blog and churn out a few books a year for my small digital publishing business.

-I have a motley assortment of rescued dogs and cats, and sometimes a revolving number of chickens.
+I have had a motley assortment of rescued dogs and cats, and sometimes a revolving number of chickens, goats, and ducks.

-Our current grand adventure is doing some in-town prepping and homesteading while my precocious youngest daughter starts college at the age of 16.
+Our next grand adventure was doing some in-town prepping and homesteading in Virginia while my precocious youngest daughter started college at the age of 16.

-I enjoy cooking, canning, hiking, shooting guns, and reading.
+I enjoy cooking, canning, hiking, shooting guns, traveling to foreign countries, and reading.
 Sometimes, I watch Netflix into the wee hours of the night, even when I know better.
 I’m a total

 hermit introvert and I rarely charge my phone.